awsdocs/aws-cloudformation-user-guide/doc_source/using-iam-template.md

 For more information about custom resources, see [Custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html)\.

 `cloudformation:RoleARN`
 The Amazon Resource Name \(ARN\) of an IAM service role that you want to associate with a policy\.
-Use this condition to control which service role IAM users can use when they work with stacks or change sets\.
+Use this condition to control which service role users can use when they work with stacks or change sets\.

 `cloudformation:StackPolicyUrl`
 An Amazon S3 stack policy URL that you want to associate with a policy\.
-Use this condition to control which stack policies IAM users can associate with a stack during a create or update stack action\.
+Use this condition to control which stack policies users can associate with a stack during a create or update stack action\.
 For more information about stack policies, see [Prevent updates to stack resources](protect-stack-resources.md)\.
-To ensure that IAM users can only create or update stacks with the stack policies that you uploaded, set the S3 bucket to `read only` for those users\.
+To ensure that users can only create or update stacks with the stack policies that you uploaded, set the S3 bucket to `read only` for those users\.

 `cloudformation:TemplateUrl`
 An Amazon S3 template URL that you want to associate with a policy\.
-Use this condition to control which templates IAM users can use when they create or update stacks\.
+Use this condition to control which templates users can use when they create or update stacks\.
-To ensure that IAM users can only create or update stacks with the templates that you uploaded, set the S3 bucket to `read only` for those users\.
+To ensure that users can only create or update stacks with the templates that you uploaded, set the S3 bucket to `read only` for those users\.
 The following AWS CloudFormation\-specific conditions apply to the API parameters of the same name:
 + `cloudformation:ChangeSetName`
 + `cloudformation:RoleARN`